kessyadd/github-user/README.md

 ## Features

-- Search for repositories on Github by entering a GitHub username
+- Search for GitHub user along with their repositories on Github by entering a GitHub username
-- Display list of users along with their repositores
+- Display list of GitHub users along with their repositores
 - Pagination support to display 5 search result per page

 ## Technology Used